kduraiswami/plateau/thoughts.md

-Today:
-style new workout button
+Next:
-workout user show page with various workouts if this is good then the next thing is a show page for each workout settings gear in menu create yesterday and today workouts on my own page in heroku
+workout user show page with various workouts show page for each workout create my last few workouts on my own page in heroku picture upload button could be styled a bit users index page needs to render - this is critical

 Two goals - this is my vision
 User can create a workout with long text description, workouts have tags, comments and descriptions